 It is thus today no longer a question simply of the enemy’s black box, but the black boxing of the self, of any node contained in a network of interaction.
 The enemy’s machine is not simply a device in a German airplane, it is ourselves: a call center employee, a card reader at a security checkpoint, a piece of software, a genetic sequence, a hospital patient.
 The black box is no longer a cipher waiting to be unveiled and decoded, it is a function defined exclusively through its inputs and outputs.

-(Galloway 2011, 243)
+—Galloway, 2011, 243

-Alexander R. Galloway’s mention of a hospital patient falls at the end of a list, a seemingly casual example among many of the black-boxing of the self in contemporary society.
-It is, however, the patient that forms the basis of this talk, the central figure in an argument that considers the import of Galloway’s notion for the medical humanities today.
-As e-health becomes a central and mushrooming area for health care, medical research and patient experience, it is as well that the medical humanities reflect on their own involvement with the digital.
-Galloway’s description of the “black-boxed self” seems to me a useful place to begin teasing out some of the issues around representations of pain, illness and the body in an online setting.
+Alexander R. Galloway’s mention of a hospital patient falls at the end of a list, a seemingly casual example among many of the black boxing of the self in contemporary society.
+It is, however, the patient who forms the basis of this talk, the central figure in an argument that considers the import of Galloway’s notion for the medical humanities today.
+As e-health becomes a central and mushrooming area for health care, medical research, and patient experience, it is as well that the medical humanities reflect on their own involvement with the digital.
+Galloway’s description of the ‘black-boxed self’ seems to me a useful place to begin teasing out some of the issues around representations of pain, illness, and the body in an online setting.
 Explicitly interdisciplinary in its discussion of research in e-health, the medical humanities, life writing, literary studies, and the digital humanities, I use two case studies as a means of focusing my discussion.

-The first, Jennifer Egan’s 2012 tweeted story “Black Box” explores, against the explicit backdrop of government spying, the fusing of technologies of surveillance with the human body.
-In this piece of serialized digital literature, the female speaker’s body has become the black box recorder in a theatre of war, complete with “universal data port” and devices implanted in ear, eye, under hairline, between toes.
-Fusing body and technology, Egan’s story also emphasizes the “Disassociation Technique,” a process for dividing the self from bodily experience and pain.
+The first, Jennifer Egan’s 2012 tweeted story ‘Black Box’, explores, against the explicit backdrop of government spying, the fusing of technologies of surveillance with the human body.
+In this piece of serialized digital literature, the female speaker’s body has become the black-box recorder in a theatre of war, complete with ‘universal data port’ and devices implanted in the ear and eye, under the hairline, and between the toes.
+Fusing body and technology, Egan’s story also emphasizes the ‘Disassociation Technique’, a process for dividing the self from bodily experience and pain.
 Black boxed though the body may be, Egan seems to suggest the possibility of a self outside of and distinct from the confines of that box.

-Illuminating contemporary anxieties around surveillance, digital technologies and the human body, Egan’s story posits a troubling relationship between aesthetics and the biodigital.
-Technical advances here become a nightmare perpetuation of female objectification and even the form of the fiction, a series of tweets purportedly offering the narrator’s stream of consciousness, seems perilously close to the serialized outputs of a sousveillance device.
+Illuminating contemporary anxieties around surveillance, digital technologies, and the human body, Egan’s story posits a troubling relationship between aesthetics and the biodigital.
+Technical advances here become a nightmare perpetuation of female objectification, and even the form of the fiction, a series of tweets purportedly offering the narrator’s stream of consciousness, seems perilously close to the serialized outputs of a sousveillance device.
 While Egan’s story offers an important example of the ambivalence often characterising literary responses to digital advances and the black-boxed self, the denunciation of such technologies and associated conceptualisations is often much less straightforward within a medical setting.

-Take the example that forms my second case study: epilepsy, and its online, social media and app provision.
-The most common serious brain condition worldwide, epilepsy affects 50 million people worldwide, with around 80% of patients living in developing countries (WHO 2012).
-A chronic condition, identified by a tendency to experience seizures, people with epilepsy regularly experience the black-boxing of themselves.
+Take the example that forms my second case study: epilepsy, and its online, social media, and app provision.
+The most common serious brain condition worldwide, epilepsy affects 50 million people, with around 80% of patients living in developing countries (WHO, 2012).
+A chronic condition identified by a tendency to experience seizures, people with epilepsy regularly experience the black boxing of themselves.
 The event that not only identifies their condition but also frequently stigmatises them in society is (in most forms of the condition) inaccessible to the individual.